HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

     - monorepository
 ---

-In this article, We will be able to write a simple [Bootstrap 5](https://v5.getbootstrap.com/) plugin for `Aurelia 2` and manage our packages via [Lerna](https://lerna.js.org/).
+In this article, We want to write a simple [Bootstrap 5](https://v5.getbootstrap.com/) plugin for `Aurelia 2` and manage our packages via [Lerna](https://lerna.js.org/).

 <!-- more -->